 TIN MAL TREK

-We get off the beaten path on this private guided day walk from Ijoukak village to Tin Mal Mosque.
+Guided day walk from Ijoukak to Tin Mal mosque.

 From Kasbah Africa you will be driven to the Berber village of Ijoukak to start a 16 km hike at the junction of the Oueds n’Fis and Agoundis.

 First we head off down a country lane in the foothills of the Jbel Erdouz passing the Berber villages of Souq Ijoukak, Tagountafte, Souk Lara and Ikhfe N’Boul.
 We arrive at the riverside tribal kasbah which was once the home of a powerful feudal chieftain, Sultan Goundafa.
 The inner part of this now decaying palace- fortress, with storks nesting on the ramparts, still retains traces of its original Hispano-Arabesque decoration.
 This area is the traditional land of the Berber Goundafa tribe, one of several powerful tribes who strove to control the High Atlas Mountains in the 19th century.
 This feudal warrior constantly waged war with the neighbouring Glaoui clan, who burned down his kasbah of Talat n’Youb.
 As a result the castle of Agadir n’Gouf was built.
 It was here that the Scottish author R.B Cunningham Graham had been detained at the Sultan’s convenience.
 In the 1920s, this became an outpost of the French Foreign Legion.